-Ī ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December or 31, 2012 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transaction period from to Commission file number: 1-474 13 Standard Motor Produ acts.
-Inc. (Exact name of registrant as specified in its (State o New York or other jurisdiction of incorporation or organization) 11-1362020 (I.R.S.
+☑ ANNUAL REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 For the fiscal year ended I December 31, 2013 TRANSITION REPORT PURSUANT TO SEC EXCHANGE ACT OF 1934 For the transaction perio Commission file num Standard Motor 1 (Exact name of registrant as sp ecified in its charter) (State New York or other jurisdiction of incorporation or organization) 11-1362020 (I.R.S.
 Employer Identification No.) 37-18 Northern Blvd., Long Island City, N.Y.
-(Address of principal executive offices) 11101 (Zip Code) Registrant's telephone number, including area code: (718) 392-0200 Se ecurities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$2.00 per share ne of each exchange on which registered New York Stock Exchange Se ecurities registered pursuant to Section 12(g) of the Act: None te by check mark if the registrant is a well-known seasoned issuer, as defined No ☑ l in Rule 405 of the Securities Act. te by check mark if the registrant is not required to file reports pursuant to Son No ☑ ection 13 or Section 15(d) of the Act.
-Exchar the by check mark whether the registrant (1) has filed all reports required to be finge Act of 1934 during the preceding 12 months (or for such shorter period that c), and (2) has been subject to such filing requirements for the past 90 days.
-Ye at the registrant was required to file such Interac te by check mark whether the registrant has submitted electronically and postetive Data File required to be submitted and posted pursuant to Rule 405 of Fithe preceding 12 months (or for such shorter period that the registrant was recommended to the process of the preceding 12 months (or for such shorter period that the registrant was recommended to the process of Regulation S-T (§232.405 of this chapter) be con the by check mark if disclosure of delinquent filers pursuant to Item 405 of Regitained, to the best of registrant's knowledge, in definitive proxy or information Form 10-K or any amendment to this Form 10-K. $\square$ reporti te by check mark whether the registrant is a large accelerated filer, an accelering company.
-See definitions of "large accelerated filer," "accelerated filer," of the Exchange Act.
-(Check one): arge Accelerated Filer Accelerated Filer ☑ Smaller reporting company □ Indicat te by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Act).
-Yes □ No ☑ The ag gregate market value of the voting common stock based on the closing price of n the New York Stock Eychange on June 30
+(Address of principal executive offices) 11101 (Zip Code) Registrant's telephone number, including area code: (718) 392-0200 Se ecurities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$2.00 per share Name of each exchange on which registered New York Stock Exchange Se ecurities registered pursuant to Section 12(g) of the Act: None te by check mark if the registrant is a well-known seasoned issu l No ☑ er, as defined in Rule 405 of the Securities Act. te by check mark if the registrant is not required to file reports p $ \mathbf{N} \circ \mathbf{\square} $ ursuant to Section 13 or Section 15(d) of the Act.
+Exchai te by check mark whether the registrant (1) has filed all reports renge Act of 1934 during the preceding 12 months (or for such shorts), and (2) has been subject to such filing requirements for the pass ter period that the registrant was required to file such Interac te by check mark whether the registrant has submitted electronic tive Data File required to be submitted and posted pursuant to It the preceding 12 months (or for such shorter period that the region No \(\sigma\) Rule 405 of Regulation S-T (§232.405 of this chapter) be con te by check mark if disclosure of delinquent filers pursuant to Iten tained, to the best of registrant's knowledge, in definitive proxy of Form 10-K or any amendment to this Form 10-K. □ reporti te by check mark whether the registrant is a large accelerated filing company.
+See definitions of "large accelerated filer," "accelerated filerated filerated filerated filerated filerated filerated filerated filerated f er, an accelerated filer, a non-accelerated filer, or a smaller erated filer," and "smaller reporting company" in Rule arge Accelerated Filer Accelerated Filer ☑ company) Smaller reporting company □ Indica te by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Act).
+Yes □ No ☑ 2013 (the reg gregate market value of the voting common stock based on the cleant the last business day of registrant's most recently completed seconsistrant was \$694,692,859.
+For purposes of the foregoing calculates, but the registrant disclaims that any of such are affiliates. nd fiscal quarter) of \$34.34 per share held by non-affiliates of